Skip to main content

 Upon completion of the programme, participants are expected to:

-• understand and analyse critically Patriotic education policy in Hong Kong schools in the global world;
+• understand and analyse patriotic education policy in Hong Kong schools;

-• apply appropriate strategies to strengthen learning and teaching on national history, culture and national conditions, and to inherit and promote the spirit of patriotism;
+• apply appropriate strategies to strengthen learning and teaching of national history, Chinese culture and national conditions, and to inherit and promote patriotic spirit;

-• demonstrate the ability to plan and implement Patriotic education for primary and secondary schools, with the option of including parents,, aiming to cultivate the national identity of students.
+• demonstrate the ability to plan and implement patriotic education for primary and secondary schools (parent education can be included) in order to cultivate in students a sense of national identity.

 Programme Structure